-The Company is in the process of earning controlling interests in two Australian located mining projects being the Mt Turner Copper/Moly/Gold project in northern Queensland and the Oldham Range polymetallic (base and battery metals) project located 320kms northeast of Wiluna, Western Australia.
+The Company is in the process of earning an equity interest in the Mt Turner Copper/Moly/Gold project in northern Queensland.

 Additional disclosures pertaining to the Company's filings, technical reports, press releases and other information are available on SEDAR at www.sedar.com.